MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Predefined initiatives gather metrics together to help you review and manage exposure in specific areas of security risk.

-Initiatives might relate to particular domains, and measure a specific security like endpoint, identity, and cloud security.
+Initiatives might relate to specific domains, and measure a specific security like endpoint, identity, and cloud security.
 They could contribute to threat analysis by addressing a known threat or paradigm across multiple product categories or types, for example ransomware protection or [critical asset protection](critical-asset-management.md#critical-asset-protection-initiative).
 Initiatives also focus on specific compliance standards.

-Security initiatives provide a means to measure an organization's maturity across security concerns, priorities, and threats.
-They provide a consumable way to approach exposure.
+Security initiatives offer a means to measure an organization's maturity across security concerns, priorities, and threats.
+They offer a consumable way to approach exposure.

 You can prioritize which initiatives to see on the overview dashboard, review the initiative score that reflects the exposure status of the initiative, and drill down into initiatives to see their associated metrics and to understand where gaps or risks reside.
 The initiative score and recommendations are derived from metrics within the initiative.